Best Bike Lock of 2026: Strong and Practical

 ART use a 1-5 star system and are more strict but rate less locks than Sold Secure

-ART employ both machine tests (tensile strength, torsion strength, cutting, corrosion, dust and freeze tests), and tests by engineers (brute and intelligent attack tests) to produce their ratings:
+ART employs both machine tests (tensile strength, torsion strength, cutting, corrosion, dust, and freeze tests) and tests by engineers (brute and intelligent attack tests) to produce their ratings:

 Sold Secure vs ART